PolarCape/wordpress-docker/README.md

 run the docker as a daemon service, and the final command will look like this `docker-composer up -d`

 In your browser navigate to [127.0.0.1:8080](http://127.0.0.1:8080) or [localhost:8080](http://localhost:8080) and you should see the application.
-On first run, you will see the setup wizard from WordPress.
-In future we will have some type of database replication from QA so this step will not be needed.
+On the first run, you will see the setup wizard from WordPress.
+In future, we will have some type of database replication from QA so this step will not be needed.

 # Any useful commands?